 If you’re a combo sleeper that suffers from back pain, you may want to consider buying an innerspring mattress.
 Built with sturdy steel coils, these beds are great at setting the spine in a healthy alignment all night long.
 For a quick innerspring intro, take a look at the Saatva mattress.

-See all the details at my full Saatva mattress review.
+See all the details in my full Saatva mattress review.

 The Saatva mattress combines a luxurious pillow-top layer with two sections of coils for that classic innerspring feel.